Frequently Asked Questions

 At this time, I am providing in person, video, and telephone appointments.
-I currently have 1 weekly in person appointment becoming available at the beginning of January for Tuesday mornings at 11am.
-This will be in my mission valley San Diego office as well as 1-2 Tuesday afternoon video appointments.
-If you need an evening appointment I may be able to do a weekday evening telephone appointment at 7pm.
+I will have one weekly in person appointment becoming available at the beginning of January for Tuesday mornings at 11am.
+This will be in my mission valley San Diego office location.
+If you need an evening appointment I may be able to accommodate a weekday evening telephone appointment at 5pm.
 I do my best to keep my availability current so you can get an idea of your preferred time as well as explore how it would be prioritized in your schedule, prior to our initial appointment or call.

 You can email me regarding any scheduling questions at firstname.lastname@example.org.